We have received your inquiry and our staff will shortly be in contact with you.

 This morning, visit Surf Snowdonia Wavegarden, the world’s first inland surf lagoon set in the heart of the stunning Conwy Valley overlooking the National Park.
-You could book a surf lesson here, alongside enjoying the rest of the exciting facilities available!
+You could book a surf lesson here, alongside enjoying the rest of the exciting facilities available.
 Afterwards, why not visit the nearby Bodnant Food Centre for lunch?
-Located at Furnace Farm and originally built in the 18th century, the buildings have been lovingly restored to provide an excellent venue for a farm shop, tea room, restaurant, cookery school.
-Its restaurant focusses on local ingredients and combining traditional Welsh food with a modern twist and the farm tea room offers the best in local Welsh food and the farm shop sells the best local produce.
+Located at Furnace Farm and originally built in the 18th century, the buildings have been lovingly restored to provide an excellent venue for a farm shop, tea room, restaurant and cookery school.
+It's restaurant focuses on local ingredients and combining traditional Welsh food with a modern twist and the farm tea room offers the best in local Welsh food whilst the farm shop sells the best local produce.
 Another fantastic option for the adventurous at heart is the RIB ride experience.
 These inflatable boats will take you on a tour of the natural history of the island of Anglesey, located just off the coast of North Wales.

 Day 3: Snowdonia National Park

 Today why not begin your day with a visit to Conwy, one of Europe’s finest surviving medieval towns and is known for its castle, Edward the First's most striking and powerful fortresses.
 This town is also known for being home to the smallest house in the UK.
 From here, journey into the breathtaking Snowdonia National Park and have a go on the longest and fastest Zipwire in Europe.
 It is said that this is the closest thing you can experience to flying, and it offers superb views over the Snowdonia National Park.
 Finish off your afternoon in Bounce Below, a unique playground built in an underground slate cavern twice the size of St. Pauls Cathedral.